Appealing the Financial Aid Award Letter

 Admissions counselors and financial aid administrators have a process they follow.
 Your discussion needs to be centered on your desire to attend their school and your concern about excessive student loans.
 Instead of “negotiating,” think of it as asking them to “reconsider.”
 You are appealing for additional aid and seeking “professional judgment” to consider you for additional dollars.
 Be sure to be thankful for what they’ve already offered.

-What we are talking about in this post is competitive appeals.
+This post is about competitive appeals.
 If, on the other hand, you have specific financial burdens or circumstances, you absolutely need to help the financial aid office understand your situation.
 Common things that fall in this category include job loss, divorce, parent death, excessive medical debts, etc. These are big financial burdens that are not asked about on the FAFSA.
 Schools really do want to help you get an appropriate award amount.

 By the way, talking with the admissions office can be more helpful than talking to the financial aid office.
-They will go to bat for you if they really want you.
+They will go to bat for you if they really want your student to attend.
 The financial aid office may only deal with need-based aid and be unable to help with merit scholarship money.
 In general, if they have the funds, colleges may be able to add a few thousand more to their original offer.

 Final tip: don’t pay the deposit until the final cost has been agreed to.